TomWhitwell/Chord-Organ/Chord-Organ/README.md

 Use `!STACK`

-The first 4 voices will be doubled with a 0.1% frequency offset.
+The first 4 voices will be doubled with a 0.1% note offset.

 ##### Glide with time setting